Welcome to the website of the Department of Anthropology!

 The most important aid for deciding on the appropriate modules in the respective semester are the respective curricula:

 Please note that these are suggestions for the course of studies on our part and that you are given a certain degree of flexibility in your individual planning.
-Nevertheless, we would like to point out that some modules must be completed by the third or sixth semester at the latest, otherwise you may be exmatriculated (please refer to the examination regulations in Donloads and the FAQ).
+Nevertheless, we would like to point out that some modules must be completed by the third or sixth semester at the latest, otherwise you may be exmatriculated (please refer to the examination regulations in Downloads and the FAQ).

 In this regard, please also note that certain modules are only offered in the winter or summer semester.